sanskrit/raw_etexts_english/blogs/manasataramgini/2013-12-02_the-affinities-of-the-phorusrhacids-and-the-second-attempt-of-the-dinosaurs.md

 +++
-title = "The affinities of the phorusrhacids and the second attempt of thexa0dinosaurs"
+title = "The affinities of the phorusrhacids and the second attempt of the dinosaurs"

 +++
 For about 150 million years, during the Mesozoic, archosaurs of the